 After this success, things start slowly to sound a little more like words.

-From about 4 to 8 months, you can expect more sounds to be strung together.
+The ‘baby talk’ age is from about 4 to 8 months, you can expect more sounds to be strung together.

 It’s unlikely that ‘mamamama’ means you just yet.

 At this age, sounds tend to be just sounds.